 Every year the WMS Education fund awards in excess of 50 fellowships, funded by an annual royalty from Neuromuscular Disorders by Elsevier.

-Two (or more) additional annual fellowships will be provided from the President's Fund for senior myologists who have been active in WMS in the past but are now retired and have constraints on their available funds.
-Applicants should provide a short review (up to 250 words) of their activities in the neuromuscular field and their contributions to the WMS and send this to Clare Beach, WMS Secretariat email@example.com.
+Additional fellowships will be provided for senior myologists who have been active in WMS in the past but are now retired and have constraints on their available funds.
+Applicants should provide a short bio (up to 250 words) of their activities in the neuromuscular field and their contributions to the WMS and send this to Clare Beach, WMS Secretariat email@example.com.
 Please see the current congress Fellowships page for the deadline and any further details.

 All prizes are decided by an international, multidisciplinary team of judges.